Let’s Talk Baby Goat Names!

 - In figuring the total letters and spaces used, keep in mind that if the breeder does not have a registered herd name, the goat’s name will be prefixed by the word “THE.”

-Our herd name would become part of every one of our goat’s names — both male goat names and the female goat names.
+Our herd name would become part of every one of our goat’s names — both male and female goat names.
 Choosing a herd name was an important part of the equation.

 We took out a pad of paper and began jotting down names as they popped into our head.
 We came up with names like Knotty Pines, Cedar Ridge, and Valley View Farm.
 The names we were coming up with for our farm did not have any real meaning for us.
 Like most people, we wanted our herd name to be special.